KoRoHandelsGmbH/store-api-gateway/README.md

 }
 ```

-## Helper methods

-### `useSalesChannel(event: H3Event)`

-The method `useSalesChannel()` is a fundamental part of the stack resolving.
-It's reading out the runtime config which contains the information about the available sales channels, gets the `sw-access-key` from the request stack and validates if it's one of the sales channel access keys as well as returns the target url and as the correct `sw-access-key` for the selected channel based on the `locale`.

-### `useSanitizedPath(path: string)`

-The method `useSanitizedPath()` is returning the requested Store-API route and removes the for the proxy necessary route parameter `locale` from the target url.

-### `usePrepareRequest(event: H3Event)`

-The method `usePrepareRequest()` prepares the request to be send by the proxy.
-It reads the body and headers of the incoming request, sanitizes the path using `useSanitizedPath()`, provides the correct `sw-access-key` using `useSalesChannel()` as well as the necessary headers and body for the request to be sent to the Store API.
+## Switching between `production` & `development` environment

+When the incoming request to the store-api-proxy contains the header `x-env` and the content of the header is either `dev` or `development` we're switching the target url from the production servers to the integrations server.

 ## Providing new routes

 ### File based routes

 We're using [Nitro' filesystem routing](https://nitro.unjs.io/guide/routing#filesystem-routing) for providing additional event handlers for API routes.
-Each and every route has to be placed into the folder `server/routes/[locale]/store-api` to terminate the right sales channel and `sw-access-key` for the `locale` route parameter.
+Each and every route has to be placed into the folder `server/routes/store-api`.
+The right target url will be terminated based on the `sw-access-key` header of the incoming request.

-When the route doesn't contain additional route parameters (e.g. for example `POST /language`, `GET /payment-method`) we simply provide the last part of the URL as the file name.
+When your route doesn't contain additional route parameters (e.g. for example `POST /language`, `GET /payment-method`) we simply provide the last part of the URL as the file name.

 ```
-Original url: /store-api/languages
+Original url: /store-api/language
-File path: server/routes/[locale]/store-api/languages.ts
+File path: server/routes/store-api/language.ts
 ```

 When we're dealing with routes which are containing additional route parameters (e.g. for example `POST /navigation/{navigationId}/{navigationId}`) we're using a catch-all routes:

 ```
 Original url: /store-api/navigation
-File path: server/routes/[locale]/store-api/navigation/[...].ts
+File path: server/routes/store-api/navigation/[...].ts
 ```

 ### Providing a new event handler